isomerpages/moe-punggolsec/_for-parents/Parent Support Group.md

 ### Why join PSG?

-*   Gain better understanding of school policy, school activities and programmes
+*   Gain a better understanding of school policy, school activities and programmes
 *   Help your child cope better with school life
 *   Share parenting experience
 *   Build a closer relationship with your family